JdeRobot/RoboticsAcademy/_pages/exercises/ComputerVision/basic_computer_vision.md

 ## Exercise API

+This exercise now supports ROS 2-native implementation in addition to the original HAL-based approach.
+Below you'll find the details for both options.

+### HAL-based Implementation

+#### Python

 * `import WebGUI` - to import the WebGUI (Web Graphical User Interface) library class.
 This class contains the functions used to view the debugging information, like image widgets.

-* `WebGUI.getImage()` - to get the image.
+* `WebGUI.getImage()` - to get the image (numpy array).
 It can be None.
-* `WebGUI.showImage()` - allows you to view a debug image or one with relevant information.
+* `WebGUI.showImage(image)` - allows you to view a debug image or one with relevant information.

+### ROS 2-native Implementation

+#### ROS 2 Topics

+Use standard ROS 2 topics for direct communication.

+* `/webcam/image_raw` - Subscribe to this topic to receive camera images (BGR8).
+Message type: `sensor_msgs/msg/Image`
+* `/webgui_image` - Publish to this topic to send the processed image to the GUI.
+Message type: `sensor_msgs/msg/Image`

+#### Python

+**Note**: Ensure this import is included in your script to access the Web GUI functionalities.

+`import WebGUI` - to enable the Web GUI for visualizing camera images.

+To have frequency control you need to use standard ROS 2 mechanisms to manage loop timing:

+* `rclpy.spin()` - Event-driven execution using callbacks.
+* `rclpy.spin_once()` - Single-step processing, often with custom timers.
+* `rclpy.Rate()` - Loop-based frequency control.

 ## Theory
 In this exercise different computer vision functionalities are proposed for their implementation: